Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Results

 \subsection{Small $\alpha_H$}

 Table~\ref{table:small aH bound states} shows the relevant bound states meeting the criteria described above for the $y_{\rm small}$ case.
-As noted in Sec.~\ref{subsec:mixed states}, for small values of $y$, the mixed states $MM \rightleftharpoons D\overline{D}$ are essentially pure $MM$ and $D \overline{D}$, so we can work in this basis.
+As noted in Sec.~\ref{subsec:mixed states}, for small values of $y$, the mixed states $MM \rightleftharpoons D\overline{D}$ are essentially pure $MM$ and $D \overline{D}$, so we specify the states in this limit as ${\rm mix}_1 \rightarrow D \overline{D}$ and ${\rm mix}_2 \rightarrow M M$.
 We make the additional distinction that states which cannot annihilate efficiently are excluded.
 For example, the $MD$ doublet has a binding energy above the threshold for the 5M4D and larger multiplets, however, this state cannot efficiently annihilate due to the smallness of $\alpha_H$ (see the cross sections in Eq.~(\ref{eq:annihilation cross sections})), so it is not included.

 Figure~\ref{fig:large mid small aH masses} shows the DM mass necessary to match the observed DM density to the computed relic abundance for the $3M2D$, $5M4D$, $7M6D$, $9M8D$, $11M10D$, and $13M12D$ combinations as well as the pure Majorana case corresponding to each pair.
 In all cases, we find that the DM mass for the mixed multiplet case is less than the pure Majorana case.
 In this situation, the Higgs coupling has a negligible effect on the long-range potentials.
 Furthermore, annihilation into the Higgs is negligible, so the only particle pairs that can efficiently annihilate are $MM$ and $D \overline{D}$.
 This means that only a fraction of the potential interacting pairs can annihilate, so this result matches our intuitive expectation.
 The exact value of the difference between the pure Majorana case and the mixed case is determined by this effect as well as the different potentials experienced by the $MM$ and $D \overline{D}$ pairs.